 12.13 Any reduction in the Maximum Import Capacity or the Maximum Export Capacity pursuant to Clause 12.12 shall, where the Parties have within the preceding 12 months agreed the Maximum Import Capacity or the Maximum Export Capacity (as applicable), only take effect following the expiry of 12 months from the date of such previous agreement (unless the Company expressly agrees otherwise).

 12.13A No reduction in the Maximum Import Capacity or the Maximum Export Capacity pursuant to Clause 12.12 shall have effect prior to the first day of the month following the date of the notice properly given under Clause 12.12, stating the required capacity (being, if the reduction initially requested is not agreed, the request for the reduction which is subsequently agreed).

+Notices under Clause 12

 12.14 For the avoidance of doubt, all notices under this Clause 12 shall be sent, and shall be deemed to be served and received, in accordance with Clause 23.

+Amend Paragraph 23.3 of Schedule 2B

+23.3 (i) Either Party may, from time to time, notify the other in accordance with this Clause 23 of the address, facsimile number and/or email address at which the first Party will accept delivery of notices for the purposes of this Agreement.

+(ii) For the purposes of notices given under Paragraph 12.11.1 notices shall be sent using the most up to date contact details as provided by the Registrant to the Company.

 Amend Paragraph 139 of Schedule 16 (CDCM)

-139. There will be no charges applied to correctly de-energised HH MPANs/sites as determined by the de-energisation status in MPAS
+139. There will be no charges applied to correctly de-energised HH MPANs/sites as determined by the de-energisation status in MPAS, unless the DNO Party has agreed otherwise with the customer (including as may be provided for in the connection agreement).

 Add a new Paragraph 22A in Schedule 17 (EDCM)

+22A.
+CHARGES FOR DE-ENERGISED SITES

+22A.1.
+There will be no charges applied to correctly de-energised sites as determined by the de-energisation status in MPAS, unless the DNO Party has agreed otherwise with the Connectee (including as may be provided for in the connection agreement).

 Add a new Paragraph 22A in Schedule 18 (EDCM)

+22A.
+CHARGES FOR DE-ENERGISED SITES

+22A.1.
+There will be no charges applied to correctly de-energised sites as determined by the de-energisation status in MPAS, unless the DNO Party has agreed otherwise with the Connectee (including as may be provided for in the connection agreement).

 Gowling WLG (UK) LLP